 Positive aspects, but less yield

-The positive results from Fazenda Pedra Petra are not surprising.
+The positive results from Fazenda Pedra Preta are not surprising.
 Globally, agroforestry systems are proving to restore ecological balance, soil health and biodiversity, creating natural protection for climate change, whilst lowering the carbon footprint of conventional agriculture.
 However, do the positive aspects weigh against the reduction in coffee yield?
 Will a multiple generation coffee farmer be able to switch to a system with multiple crops?

-Pedra Petra has what is called a commercial polyculture (see picture, C), growing multiple cash crops that complement each other while leaving space for harvest machines to pass through the rows.
+Pedra Preta has what is called a commercial polyculture (see picture, C), growing multiple cash crops that complement each other while leaving space for harvest machines to pass through the rows.
 The idea of the rustic coffee garden is beautiful (see picture, A&B), but in the Brazilian context is not likely to provide sufficient income for the producer.